Use-case paths for validation, isolation, deployment, and scale

 Why these workflows fit BotBrowser

-The point is to keep privacy protection, consistency, and rollout control inside the same browser core.
+Privacy protection, consistency, and rollout control stay inside the same browser core.

 Browser-level signal control